 If you were accused of causing a hit-and-run accident or leaving the scene of an accident, you could face harsh criminal penalties.
 It’s important to consider your legal options rather than leaving your case’s outcome to chance.

+If you’ve been involved in other traffic violations in Montgomery County, our Montgomery County Traffic Lawyer can also assist you.
 Contact a Montgomery County hit-and-run accident lawyer at McKenzie Law Firm, P.C. to learn more about your legal options.
 We will evaluate your case and assert your innocence in a court of law.